-After a minimum of four doctoral seminars and completion of the Graduate Research & Writing course and the Graduate Teaching course (22 hours), each student is required to teach in their major field under the direct supervision of their major advisor and assist in the development of a course syllabus, a teaching plan, and the assignment of course grades.
-With the approval of their major department and the Doctoral Programs Committee, students may teach in another department if they have received credit for two semester-long doctor of philosophy seminars in that field.
+After a minimum of four doctoral seminars and completion of the Graduate Research & Writing course and the Graduate Teaching course (22 hours), each student is required to teach in his or her major field under the direct supervision of his or her advisor and assist in the development of a course syllabus, a teaching plan, and the assignment of course grades.
 For more information see the MABTS Catalog.
 At the discretion of the Doctoral Programs Committee, other arrangements may be made to fulfill this requirement, especially for students whose second language is English.